-One thing that has changed quite a bit is the use of digital design tools like Computer-Aided Design (CAD), Finite Element Analysis (FEA), and Computational Fluid Dynamics (CFD).
+One thing that has changed quite a bit is the use of digital design software like computer-aided design (CAD), finite element analysis (FEA), and computational fluid dynamics (CFD).
 For example, 15 years ago, the frame would take months to build as each tube was individually cut and fit to each other in a jig.
 Nowadays, the entire frame is designed in CAD; the files are sent to a supplier to be precision bent and laser cut.
 In the meantime, vehicle subsystems like steering, suspension, drive train, and electronics are packaged and optimized on the computer.
 For comparison, in 2001 it was typical to have about 10% of the car in CAD.
 Today, many teams have over 90% of the car in CAD—thus providing critical weight, center of gravity, and moment of inertia measurements.
 This means more accurate “baseline” performance numbers and, theoretically, less test-and-tune time.

 Of course, making the jump into a digital design process brings about a whole new set of time-consuming tasks, driven by the urge to create the most optimized designs.
-In talking with teams, I get a lot of questions around how to best utilize FEA and CFD simulation into their Formula SAE program.
-Here are the top 3 questions I’ve gotten from Formula SAE teams:
+In talking with teams, I get a lot of questions about how to best utilize FEA and CFD simulation into their Formula SAE program.
+Here are the top 3 questions I’ve gotten from Formula SAE and Formula Student teams:

 - Which FEA/CFD software should I choose?

 Let’s discuss the answers to these questions in detail.

-So, which FEA or CFD platform is best?
+So, which FEA or CFD software is best?
 The one that is within your budget, and has a trustworthy, accessible network of reliable data and current users.
 The teams in Formula SAE have quite a range of budgets, but they all have one thing in common—they spend as little as possible during design, so there is more money left for building, testing, and traveling.
 SimScale offers free access to their FEA and CFD platform to all current Formula SAE and Formula Student users.
-So, no matter what a team’s budget is, the impact of introducing SimScale is $0.00.
+So, no matter what a team’s budget is, the cost of introducing SimScale is $0.00.
 Nothing.
 Zero.
 Zip.
 Zilch.